Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220906-intro-to-shell1/lesson.md

   <summary>More information on binder and what happens when you click the launch binder button.</summary>

 binder is a service that turns a Git repo into a collection of interactive notebooks.
-When a repository is configured to run as a binder, build a docker image that contains all of the specified software installations. binder launches an "instance" in the cloud (either on Google Cloud or AWS typically) with the docker image.
+When a repository is configured to run as a binder, passing the GitHub repository URL to binder starts the binder-building process. binder first builds a docker image that contains all of the software installations specified by a special set of files in the GitHub repository.
+A docker image is a set of instructions that are used to create a docker container.
+A docker container is a runnable instance of a docker image -- it's an encapsulated computing environment that can be used to reproducibly install sets of software on diverse computers.
+Armed with the docker container, binder launches an "instance" in the cloud (either on Google Cloud or AWS typically) on which it runs the docker container.
+Binder does some additional work in the background -- if no software configuration files are provided in the GitHub repo, or if those contain a minimal set of software, binder will by default include JupyterHub in the docker.
-JupyterHub is included by default in all binders, so when the instance is launched, this is the screen you interact with.
+When the cloud instance is launched, this is the screen you interact with.
-You interact with the image in your browser. binders are ephemeral instances -- after a period of inactivity, the instance is automatically shut down, and any work you have done will be lost.
+You interact with the cloud instance  in your browser. binders are ephemeral instances -- after a period of inactivity, the instance is automatically shut down, and any work you have done will be lost.
 You're able to download files from your work before the instance is shut down if you do want to save anything.